-Jessie Goicoechea, Ph.D.Clinic Director; Assistant Professor
+Jessie Goicoechea, Ph.D.Clinic Director, Director of Clinical Training, and Assistant Professor

 McAnulty College and Graduate School of Liberal Arts

 223 Rockwell Hall

 Jessie Goicoechea is the current Director of Training of the doctoral program in clinical psychology.
 She joined the faculty in 2003 as Director of the Psychology Clinic, the primary training facility for the doctoral students, a position in which she continues to serve.
 She brings a background in community mental health, having completed her pre-doctoral internship at Clinton-Eaton-Ingham CMH in Lansing, Michigan and having worked for six years as a psychotherapist at Persad Center in Pittsburgh, the nation's second oldest community mental health center specifically for the LGBT community.
 She enjoys the combination of overseeing the community clinic and contributing to the students' training, including teaching graduate courses on assessment, child and couples therapy, ethics, and supervision.